Employment and Internships

 How to apply for Curricular Practical Training (CPT)?

-Step 1: Please review the online CPT workshop and complete the quiz before you submit the paperwork to International services office.
+Step 1: Please review the online CPT workshop and complete the quiz before you submit the paperwork to the ISS office.
 (When you receive a score of 100% Total Points 100/100.
-Please be sure to print your results to include your score, Email, Name, Z# and attach to your CPT application.
+Please be sure to print your results to include your score, Email, Name, Z# and attach them to your CPT application.
 Note: CPT applications without confirmation of 100/100 quiz score will not be processed)

-Step 2: Please bring your job offer letter and your CPT application form to the IS office.
+Step 2: Please submit electronically your CPT Application Form to the ISS office.

-Step 4: IS office will send out an e-mail to inform you the new CPT I-20 is ready to pick up.
+Step 4: ISS office will send out an e-mail to inform you the new CPT I-20 is ready.

 If you have any questions, please contact IS at 561-297-3049 or send an email to ISSS@fau.edu.